hyperledger-cacti/cacti/whitepaper/whitepaper.md

 #### Restricted Endpoints

-Restricted endpoints requre a valid Token to be included in the headder of the request.
+Restricted endpoints require a valid Token to be included in the headder of the request.
 A Token can be acquired by calling [Login]().

 * [Request Execution of Trade(instance of business logic)]() : `POST /api/v1/bl/trades/`
 * [Show Current Status of Trade]() : `GET /api/v1/bl/trades/(id)`